danilosnt/Byte-OOP/README.md

   public String converter()
   ```

-- This metod implements the conversion logic.
+- This method implements the conversion logic.

 ```java